 - To update the node start by opening up the LPS configuration tool.
 Keep the DFU button on the node pressed while connecting to your computer via USB.
 This will start the node in DFU mode.

 - If you are using Windows, the node will not be recognized the first time.
 You need to follow the instruction to install its USB driver using Zadig.
 In DFU mode, the node will be displayed as “STM32 BOOTLOADER” in Zadig.

 - Click browse and choose the LPS node firmware

 - When the update is done press reset.

 Disconnect the node from the USB and repeat the same procedure for all the nodes before configuring them.

-- Choose “Anchor (TWR)”
+- Choose the “Anchor (TWR)” mode

 - The anchors should be evenly distributed around the flying volume and at least 2m apart.